ppaulojr/objective-c-coding-conventions/README.md

 When they are needed, comments should be used to explain **why** a particular piece of code does something.
 Any comments that are used must be kept up-to-date or deleted.

 Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.
-This does not apply to those comments used to generate documentation.
+This does not apply to those **comments used to generate documentation**.

+For documentation a handy plugin for the XCode is [VVDocumenter](https://github.com/onevcat/VVDocumenter-Xcode)

 ## init and dealloc